korakinos/morphonts/README.md

 [Monobit](https://github.com/robhagemans/monobit) is another python package for reading and writing bitmap fonts.

-Some other libraries (including [PIL](https://pillow.readthedocs.io/en/latest/reference/ImageFont.html)) support reading and rendering, but not editing and writing bitmap fonts.
+Some other libraries (including [pillow](https://pillow.readthedocs.io/en/latest/reference/ImageFont.html)) support reading and rendering, but not editing and writing bitmap fonts.

-`pilfont.py` from [pillow-scripts](https://github.com/python-pillow/pillow-scripts), while intended for converting bdf fonts to PIL's font format, also prints handy preview images of fonts.
+`pilfont.py` from [pillow-scripts](https://github.com/python-pillow/pillow-scripts), while intended for converting bdf fonts to pillow's font format, also prints handy preview images of fonts.
 It's what I used for the samples above.